Effective as of July 1, 2020.

 - Compliance with Laws and Law Enforcement; Protection and Safety. nPhase may disclose information about you to government or law enforcement officials or private parties as required by law, and disclose and use such information as we believe necessary or appropriate to (a) comply with applicable laws and lawful requests and legal process, such as to respond to subpoenas or requests from government authorities; (b) enforce the terms and conditions that govern our Services; (d) protect our rights, privacy, safety or property, and/or that of you or others; and (e) protect, investigate and deter against fraudulent, harmful, unauthorized, unethical or illegal activity;

-You may opt out of marketing-related emails by logging in and changing your account settings, by clicking on a link at the bottom of each such email, or by contacting us at [email protected].
+You may opt out of marketing-related emails by clicking on a link at the bottom of each such email, or by contacting us at [email protected].
 You may continue to receive service-related and other non-marketing emails.

 If you gave us consent to post a testimonial on our Sites, but wish to update or delete it, please contact [email protected].